-Recently there has been a lot of talk in the business community about Net Promoter which, according to the official website for the product is “a discipline by which companies profitably grow by focusing on their customers.”
-The Net Promoter is the subject of a book titled The Ultimate Question by Frederick F. Reichheld.
-In this book, Reichheld claims that the ultimate question for businesses to ask their customers is “would you recommend us to a friend/relative?”
-He also purports that if you ask this “ultimate question” in a regular, systematic, and timely fashion, and then track and publicize the answers and put the information to work right away, you will be on “the only path to prosperity and true growth.”
+Recently there has been a lot of talk in the business community about Net Promoter Score (NPS) which is supposed to be a discipline by which companies profitably grow by focusing on their customers and employees.
+The Net Promoter Score is the subject of a book titled The Ultimate Question by Frederick F. Reichheld.
+In his book, Reichheld states that the ultimate question for businesses to ask their customers is “would you recommend us to a friend/relative?”
+He also says that if you ask this “ultimate question” in a regular, systematic, and timely fashion, and then track and publicize the answers and put the information to work right away, you will be on a “path to prosperity and true growth.”

 Related Customer Surveys

 Customer Satisfaction Surveys from NBRI provide your organization with the necessary knowledge and tools to implement appropriate and effective business strategies.

 Customer Service Surveys can have a tremendous impact on your organization’s competitiveness and profitability.

 A problem with only asking our customers whether they would recommend us is that recommending a business involves personal risk.
 What happens if I recommend a restaurant and my friends do not like it?
 Has that ever happened to you?
 Have you recommended a business to someone and later learned the person had an unsatisfactory experience with that business?
 When we recommend a business and someone we recommend it to is not happy with their experience, we risk having the person lose faith in our opinion or, worse yet, we risk having that person feel less positively toward us.
 Thus, this concern about potential risks can serve as a confounding variable that may artificially reduce the score on the “would you recommend?” question.
 This is why it is very important to have benchmarking information for any NPS survey for an objective view of your performance.